theOGognf/adsb_wsl_guide/README.md

 [5_0]: https://www.rtl-sdr.com/rtl-sdr-quick-start-guide/

-### Post-installation startup
+### Post-installation

-To run the ADS-B software service again after you've installed everything:
+To run the ADS-B software service after you've already installed everything:

+1. Run Docker Desktop on your Windows host.

 1. Run the `Start-Ultrafeeder.ps1` PowerShell script found in this repo.